 In spring, sanitation is key.
 It’s time to do a little extra cleaning inside and outside your home.
 Eliminate opportunities for nesting outside, like piles of lumber, bricks, and other yard debris.
 And reduce your clutter inside by storing clothing in plastic bags.
 Below are several bad guys to look out for.

-The Argentine ant can be nearly impossible to eliminate completely, but regular treatments will help keep ants from entering the home.
+The Argentine ant can be nearly impossible to eliminate completely, but regular ant pest control service treatments will help keep ants from entering the home.
 Here are some tips for limiting ant infestations:

 - Keep landscape mulch less than 2 inches thick and at least 12 inches away from foundations.